 Keep in mind, Saltwater State Park is a state park, so looking at the tide pools comes at a cost.
 You need a Discover Pass (which you can buy at the entrance of the park or online) to access the beach, hiking trails and picnic areas at Saltwater State Park.
 A Discover Pass costs $10 the day or $30 for the year.
 Tove and I bought a yearlong Discover Pass, and we’re really glad we did.
 It gives us access to every state park in Washington.

 I’m sure Saltwater State Park is fun for a lot of different reasons, but its tide pools are the biggest attraction to me.
 They’re easily some of the best tide pools on the Puget Sound.
 They provided a glimpse at a wide variety of marine life that you can’t find anywhere else.
-But on top of everything, digging through the tide pools at Saltwater State Park was really fun.
+But on top of everything, digging through the tide pools at the state park was really fun.
 I’m a grown man without kids, but I still loved every second of it.
 I guarantee you will too if you make the trek to Saltwater State Park — just be sure the tide is out when you go there (click here for a tide chart).

 Have you ever visited Saltwater State Park?
 What did you think of the tide pools?
 Where else do you like to check out tide pools around the Puget Sound?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook and Google+.
-Don’t forget to also check out Seattle Bloggers for more fun recreational activities in the Emerald City and around the sound!
+Please leave a comment below or connect with us on Twitter, Facebook and Instagram.
+Don’t forget to also check out Seattle Bloggers for more activities in the Emerald City and around the sound!